kserve/website/docs/reference/api.md

 The RuntimeClass admission controller will reject Pod create requests which have the overhead already set.
 If RuntimeClass is configured and selected in the PodSpec, Overhead will be set to the value defined in the corresponding RuntimeClass, otherwise it will remain unset and treated as zero.
-More info: <a href="https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/688-pod-overhead">https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/688-pod-overhead</a>
+More info: <a href="https://git.k8s.io/enhancements/keps/sig-node/688-pod-overhead/README.md">https://git.k8s.io/enhancements/keps/sig-node/688-pod-overhead/README.md</a>
-This field is alpha-level as of Kubernetes v1.16, and is only honored by servers that enable the PodOverhead feature.</p>
+This field is beta-level as of Kubernetes v1.18, and is only honored by servers that enable the PodOverhead feature.</p>
 </td>
 </tr>
 <tr>